10 Questions You’ll Likely Be Asked in Your French Job Interview (and How to Answer Them)

 (When will you be ready to start?)

-When you hear this question, there should be absolutely no hesitation on your part.
-You should confidently respond le plus tôt possible (as early as possible).
-Although there are several logistical factors to consider in terms of when you can actually start your new job, the job interview itself is not the place to do your hemming and hawing (you can do that once you get home).
+When you hear this question, you should confidently respond le plus tôt possible (as early as possible).
+Although there are several logistical factors to consider in terms of when you can actually start your new job, the job interview itself is not the place to do your hemming and hawing.

 Besides, most interviewers are well aware that le plus tôt possible (as early as possible) does not mean demain (tomorrow) and that many employers require une ou deux semaines de préavis (one or two weeks notice).